Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Restore an archived space

-Find your space and click the "i" info icon on the right next to the star.
+Find your space and click the "i" info icon to the right of the star.

 Change the Status field from “Archived” to “Current.”